-When a terminal is set as a subnetwork controller on a network feature, a unique name for the controller in the tier must be provided.
+When a terminal is set on a feature as a subnetwork controller, a unique name for the controller in the tier must be provided.
 The name of the subnetwork controller is stored in the Subnetwork Controller Name attribute on devices or junction objects with one or more subnetwork controllers.
 This Subnetwork Controller Name attribute is also stored in the Subnetworks table and the SubnetLine feature class.
 The Subnetwork Controller Type parameter is set during the creation of the domain network and can be found on the utility network's Layer Properties dialog box in the General section for each domain network on the Network Properties tab.
 To learn more, see Subnetwork name.

 Only upstream and downstream terminals can be set as subnetwork controllers if the network is partitioned.
 In a partitioned network, upstream and downstream terminals allow flow direction within a feature to be determined on the fly during tracing events.
 Flow direction for an entire subnetwork is determined by the type of subnetwork controller.
 Upstream terminals act as subnetwork sinks; a resource can only flow toward this type of terminal, not away from it.
 Downstream terminals act as subnetwork sources; a resource can only flow away from this type of terminal, not toward it.

 Both radial and mesh subnetworks support multiple subnetwork controllers.
 If a trace detects subnetwork controllers with different subnetwork names, an error is returned.
-This is true for all trace types with the exception of connected traces.
+This is true for all types of traces except connected traces.
 The error that is returned indicates that there are two or more subnetworks that are traversable (as specified in the subnetwork's trace configuration).
 To learn how subnetwork controllers behave in upstream and downstream traces, see Utility network trace types.

-After a device or junction object has been assigned as a subnetwork controller, it cannot be deleted, and the asset type and asset group attribute fields are read-only.
+After a device or junction object has been assigned as a subnetwork controller, the feature cannot be deleted, and the asset type and asset group attribute fields are read-only.
 Subnetwork controllers are assigned at the terminal level, so it is important to ensure that the assigned terminal configuration is not modified.
-For example, do not remove terminals or change the valid paths of a terminal configuration of an asset type assigned to the subnetwork controller network category.
+For example, do not remove terminals or change the valid paths of a terminal configuration that has been assigned to an asset type that has the subnetwork controller network category assigned to it.
 Create a terminal configuration specifically for your controller features.